Looking Back on 11 Trips Down the Aisle for Ridge & Brooke Forrester

 They fixed that issue later that year by heading to a government office to make things official.
 Their non-ceremony was their most casual attempt at marriage yet.
 They also badgered the reluctant “officiant” into pronouncing them husband and wife.

 Brooke and Ridge proved they really like getting married at home, as the Forrester estate was again their venue of choice for this go-around.
 Hope was the maid of honor, while Thomas accepted best man duties, but only after Rick declined.
 The real shocker was that Stephanie gave her blessing and even planned the ceremony.
 Most touchingly though, she called Brooke her daughter.
-The happy couple went on an extended honeymoon afterwards, but only Brooke would return, as Ridge was displeased that she lied about her attempts at getting Deacon to stay away from Hope.
+The happy couple went on an extended honeymoon afterward, but only Brooke would return, as Ridge was displeased that she lied about her attempts at getting Deacon to stay away from Hope.

 This ill-fated wedding began at the Forrester Mansion with Carter presiding over the nuptials and Katie as the matron of honor.
 However, Ridge (now played by Thorsten Kaye) and Brooke would have to wait a few years before they would finalize their destiny.
 The ceremony came to a halt when Katie fainted and was rushed to the hospital.
 Though Brooke was rightfully concerned, it was all a rouse on her sister’s part to stop the wedding because Katie was in love with Ridge, who loved her back.